covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/API_REPORTS_MODIFICATION.md

 Parameters:

-project  â Input parameter; value: ID of a project
+project   Input parameter; value: ID of a project

-mode  â Input parameter; value: "Start"
+mode   Input parameter; value: "Start"

-objects  â Input parameter; value: IDs of objects that will be updated (only if you UPDATE a report)
+objects   Input parameter; value: IDs of objects that will be updated (only if you UPDATE a report)

 Prepare project data for this report if necessary, fill caches etc.